 - Length of credit history – Also known as “Average age of Accounts (AAoA)”, this averages the overall length of credit.

-- Credit mix – To a lender, it is preferred that you have at least installment account (mortgage, auto loan, etc.) along with revolving credit (credit cards).
+- Credit mix – To a lender, it is preferred that you have at least an installment account (mortgage, auto loan, etc.) along with revolving credit (credit cards).

 - Payment history – Arguably, one of the most important factors, is to ensure that you are not behind on your financial obligations.
 Collections, judgments, and even late payments will dramatically hurt your score.

-If you have some major issues with your credit, your first objective will be to cure the negatives from your report immediately.
+If you have some major issues with your credit, your first objective will be to cure the negatives on your report immediately.
 I’ve found that the MyFICO forums offer about 85% useful information and 15% folklore, so prepare to do a lot of research and get familiar with the dispute process.

 Once you address the derogatory items in your credit report, you’re now ready to hack your credit score.

 You’re in total control over your credit score, no matter if it’s in the 500s or the 800s.
 The cost of poor credit is massive.
 You will pay higher interest, require larger down payments, and ultimately life will cost you more than someone who has excellent credit.
 I use the term “hack” since a series of small actions can make a huge difference in your credit score.
 I do not suggest undertaking anything that is inherently unethical or illegal.

 The game of credit scores never ends.
 You might have an 800 credit score one week and a 730 the next.
 The good is that lenders typically care about ranges, so don’t get obsessed with the particular number.
 FICO scores range from 300 to 850, but if you’re above 720, you’re doing very well.